s-zeid/site/projects/appbackup/index.md

     No. This is because jailbreak apps store their data in many different places, while App Store apps save their data in sandboxes that I can easily locate.
-    Also, there are known problems with App Store apps' data being removed during updates, which is the main reason for making this program.
+    Also, the reason I made this program was because, at the time, there was a known problem with App Store apps' data being removed during updates.

-2.  **Why does AppBackup crash when I open it?**

-    You probably have "Enable at Launch" turned on in Backgrounder.
-To fix this problem, turn off this option.
-(You can also turn it off just for AppBackup by going into Overrides, adding AppBackup to the list, tapping AppBackup and turning "Enable at Launch" off.)

-3.  **Does AppBackup work with iOS 4/5/6/7/14/1024?**
+2.  **Does AppBackup work with iOS 4/5/6/7/14/1024?**

     Some users have reported that AppBackup works on iOS 4 and 5, but I can't test AppBackup on iOS versions greater than 3.1.3 because I only have an iPhone 2G.
     However, if any problems are reported, I will try my best to fix them.

-4.  **Does iTunes back up data that I save through AppBackup?**
+3.  **Does iTunes back up data that I save through AppBackup?**

     Yes.
 AppBackup stores its data under `/var/mobile/Library/Preferences`, which is backed up by iTunes.

-5.  **How do I get my AppBackup backups out of my backup in iTunes?**
+4.  **How do I get my AppBackup backups out of my backup in iTunes?**
     {: #extract-itunes-backup}

     For Windows:  (these instructions were tested in Windows 7 x64 Service Pack 1)